Frequently Answered Questions (FAQs)

 PatientSource was not affected by WannaCry because we maintain our virtual machines with a proactive patch cycle.
 We have undertaken full threat modelling and applied appropriate mitigations for all risks.
 We are also ISO27001 certified and use only ISO27001 certified data centres from Microsoft, ensuring that only authorised persons can access the physical machines under strict monitoring and auditing.
 We employ full encryption at rest with strict per-client key management.
 Microsoft digitally wipe all end of life hard drives before physically destroying them.

 With PatientSource, all the maintenance, patching and security is done for you by people who specialise in doing it.
+We also work with your in-house IT teams to provide Knowledge Transfer, so they become fully skilled in managing their PatientSource Azure cloud server provisions, and their PatientSource instance configuration.

 By default, your patients’ data will stay within your country so long as we have Tier 4 ISO27001 certified cloud data centres available in that country.
 So data for UK healthcare organisations is kept in UK data centres.